bozhinov/bHype/README.md

 # bHyve-AIO
-bHyve All-in-One will (eventually) turn a fresh installation of FreeBSD 13+ into a standalone hypervisor that can be maintained within a corporate environment.
+bHyve All-in-One will (eventually) turn a fresh installation of FreeBSD 13+ into a standalone virtual machine host that can be maintained within a corporate environment.

 Platform:
 + FreeBSD 13 and onwards